 Royce Fellowship FAQ

 The Royce Fellowship process requires students to submit a proposal that includes a project narrative and a personal narrative, as well as responses to a series of questions regarding their proposed fellowship project.
-In addition to the short answer responses, students are asked to submit a budget and letter of recommendation from a faculty sponsor.
+In addition to the short answer responses, students are asked to submit a letter of recommendation from a faculty sponsor.
 The faculty sponsor should have disciplinary expertise in the area of the proposed project and the letter should address the student's capacity to carry out the proposed research plan.

-Over the years the Royce Fellowship has funded students projects in a wide range of disciplines: from opera to physics, art criticism to game theory, we welcome your big ideas.
-But keep in mind you need to have the skill set to carry out the proposed research.
+Over the years the Royce Fellowship has funded students projects in a wide range of disciplines: from opera to physics, art criticism to game theory.
+We welcome your big ideas, but keep in mind you need to have the skill set to carry out the proposed research.
 To see abstracts from former fellows please visit our Meet the Royce Fellowship Cohorts section.
 To see where fellows have gone in the world, please visit the Royce Map.

 Ideally your faculty mentor will provide your supporting letter as the letter writer is specifically asked to address their plan for mentorship and their support for your proposed project.
 You may submit up to 2 letters of recommendation.
 If your project mentor is not familiar with your full academic record, you may ask another faculty member to submit a second supporting letter.
 All letters of recommendation are due at the same deadline as applications.
 Some leeway can be given to letter writers, however the review process will not be delayed if a letter is not included.
 For full consideration we suggest submitting letters of recommendation by the application deadline.
 Note: applicants do not need to hold off requesting a letter of recommendation until their applications are submitted.
 Once contact information is entered into the application portal, UFunds automatically generates a letter request no matter the status of application.